DopamineDriven/ReactAuth0/README.md

 - (2) Increased readability (more declarative)
 - (3) Enforced consistency

 ## Storing tokens in memory
 - When using implicit flow it is recommended to store tokens in memory
 - Why?
     - Reduce attack vector for a XSS attack
 - Private variables declared in Auth.jsx
     - Prefixing private variables with an underscore conveys intent
+    - Stored outside of class since they're private
+- Commence refactor by querying global search for localStorage